xiahua19/web.lab/L3_ReactJS/README.md

 // ChildComponent
 props.updateFunction();
 ```
-But note that this is a WORKAROUND.
+But note that this is a WORKAROUND(解决办法).
 You shouldn't be doing this all the time - a well-designed component tree should try to avoid these issues, since this kind of stuff is a bit complex, unstable parent state.

+### useEffect hook
+What if we want to do something immediately after state is changed?
+We need a new React feature for this: the useEffect hook!

 ## Make states stay, make props pass
 PROPS PASS DOWN is very importment.
 Remember that props pass down.
 On the component tree, if you structure yout post above your feed, this will make prop passing very difficult.
 So information should exist as a state in the highest level of the tree where it's relevant, and be passed to every other part of the site via props.